Bounce Rate vs Drop Off: How to Fix It?

 Chances are a high bounce rate could prevent you from reaching your goals of growing your business.
 When a visitor bounces off your landing page, a lot of work needs in terms of stopping this from happening.

-Our teams of SEO experts in Seattle know exactly what is best for your site.
+Our team of SEO experts know exactly what is best for your site.

 There is more than one way to improve the engagement rate and reduce the bounce rate.
 You can improve the conversion rates by including more than one landing page.
 Experts point out that an increasing bounce rate on your landing page is the sign that you need to rethink your content marketing strategy.

 An improved bounce rate means an increased conversion rate.

 The drop-off rate, or otherwise referred to as exit rate, is not the bounce rate.
 However, both can be used to analyze the percentage of sessions ending on a page.

 While a drop-off rate is applicable to single-page and multi-page sessions, bounce rate applies to single-page sessions on your website.
 Bounce rate helps to measure the ratio between a single page and all sessions.

 What are the differences between bounce rate and drop-off rate?

 With the drop-off rate, you have the percentage of all the page views that was the last in the session.
 Bounce rate gives you insights into the percentage of sessions – where the entrance page was the only page view in the session.
 Bounce rates for a page are applicable for sessions that start with that specific page.

 (But your aim is not for achieving zero bounce rates.
 Having a good bounce rate is equally important for the success of your site.)